alijawaid23/Recipe-box/README.md

-My first website (in PHP) as part of my Databases-Driven Application Development for a delivery box subscription service using PHP, HTML, CSS, and JavaScript.
-My product allows users to log in, search for items and recipes, register, and proceed to checkout
+My first website (in PHP) was part of my Databases-Driven Application Development module in my second year.
+This is a delivery box subscription service using PHP, HTML, CSS, and JavaScript.
+The product allows users to log in, search for items and recipes, register, and proceed to checkout